oscarplatoon/django-beer-ratings/readme.md

 Release 1: Generate Models/Migrations
 -------------------------------------
 In `beer-rating/ratings/models.py`, create models for `Beer` and `Review`.
 A Beer can have many reviews and a review belongs to a beer.
-Create a few beers to use as test data.
+Then, create a few beers to use as test data.

 Release 2: CRUD Beers/Reviews (Nested)
 --------------------------------------